We use cookies to ensure you get the best experience on our website.

 The best way to retain a JWT’s security is to make sure the signature has been validated before use.
 This means the token’s information hasn’t been changed, altered or compromised.

 It’s important to remember that JWTs are stored in plain text, meaning you shouldn’t store any sensitive information inside these tokens.
-Only sending JWTs over HTTPs is another proactive way to ensure these tokens aren’t intercepted and remain secure.
+Only sending JWTs over HTTPS is another proactive way to ensure these tokens aren’t intercepted and remain secure.

 If you’re looking for a compact, self-contained way to securely share information between two parties, JSON Web Tokens can be a good fit.
-Their small size and ability to be shared by HTTPs make them easy to transmit and fast to share (without needing to call a server to validate the token, either).
+Their small size and ability to be shared by HTTPS make them easy to transmit and fast to share (without needing to call a server to validate the token, either).

 See how Kinde compares to other authentication providers.